HYUNDAI Elantra 2024

 Verdict

-It goes without saying that a mid-range Elantra, such as the one we tested, does not arouse the senses like the dazzling N version.
+It goes without saying that a mid-range Hyundai Elantra, such as the one we tested, does not arouse the senses like the dazzling N version.
 Over time, however, it has achieved an acceptable degree of refinement, especially given its affordable price.
 Its Japanese competitors still offer more flattering materials and superior reliability after several years, but these attributes come at a much higher price.
 If you don’t need the versatility of a hatchback or all-wheel drive, choose the Elantra over the Kona and save money across the board while enjoying greater performance.

 Evaluation